ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : The Connection will support the use of multiple paths if the Remote Endpoint requests it.

 The policy for using multiple paths is specified using the separate `multipathPolicy` property, see {{multipath-policy}} below.
-To enable the peer Endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the `advertisesAltaddr` property (see {{altaddr}} below).
+To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the `advertisesAltaddr` property (see {{altaddr}} below).

 Setting this property to `Active` can have privacy implications: It enables the transport to establish connectivity using alternate paths that might result in users being linkable across the multiple paths, even if the `advertisesAltaddr` property (see {{altaddr}} below) is set to false.